 marriage, and counterpoint, of voice and instrument like I'd never heard

 before.
 Who was this guy?

 "Music from Nubia by Hamza El Din," the announcer said tersely.
 A name

-which would never leave my memory.
+which burned itself into my memory.
 Shortly afterward, I was amazed to

 hear from a musician friend that Hamza El Din lived in the U.S. --- and